aliciademorauk/BlogPost-WebApp/README.md

 ### Functionality

-* Simple web application designed for a single user (for now) to create blogposts using a rich text editor (Action Text) and add cover images.
+* Simple (but intelligent) web application to publish blog posts.
+Some features:
+  * a rich text editor (**Action Text**),
+  * an interaction area with **OpenAI Chat API** for the user to get suggested content when creating a new blog post (but this hasn't been pushed to production yet!).

-* The user can set the `Published at` dropdown fields when creating a blog post to define whether it will be
+* The user can set `Published at` dropdown fields when creating a blog post to define whether it will be
   * published (i.e. already visible to other users),
   * scheduled to be published at a later date, or
   * saved as a draft.

+* The user(s) or blog administrator is defined at the time of application start up (more on that in "Getting Started").
 * The `Sign In` page can only be accessed with the URL, given it should only be acessible by the administrator of the blog.
-The administrator can edit their email address and password once signed in.
+* The administrator can edit their email address and password once signed in.

 ### Architecture

 * This is a **Ruby on Rails** web application with a **PostGreSQL** database.
 It uses **TailwindCSS** for styling.
 The storage of cover images is handled as follows:

-  * Active Storage to store cover images (i.e. saved to local disk) in development.
+  * Active Storage (i.e. saved to local disk) in development.

   * An **Amazon S3** Object Storage bucket in production.
 The setting up of this bucket or the database for production won't be covered here.
 You can find a live demo at the bottom of the page.
 To revert production storage to Active Storage you can then change `config.active_storage.service = :amazon` to `:local` in `production.rb`.